CartoDB/Windshaft-cartodb/docs/anonymous_maps.md

 ### Retrieve resources from the layergroup

-There are several resources for retrieving layergoup details, such as accessing Mapnik tiles, individual layers, accessing defined Attributes, and blending and layer selection.
+When you have a layergroup, there are several resources for retrieving layergoup details such as, accessing Mapnik tiles, getting individual layers, accessing defined Attributes, and blending and layer selection.

 #### Mapnik tiles